gracekishino/gracekishino/README.md

 ### Hello!

-I'm a web developer (mainly using  Ruby on Rails at the moment) from London in the UK, now living in Tokyo.<br />
+I'm a mum and web developer (mainly using  Ruby on Rails at the moment) from London in the UK, now living in Tokyo.<br />
 <a target="_blank" href="https://www.linkedin.com/in/gracekishino/" target="_blank">My LinkedIn Profile</a>
 <br /><br />
 Also love creating art and practice and teach yoga. <br />